jitesoft/js-events/README.md

 determines if the callback should be removed after first run or not and defaults to `false`.
 The method returns a handle id (`number`) which can be used to remove the event listener if wanted.

+If the listener callback returns FALSE, the event will not bubble to the next handler.

 `once(string: eventName, function: listener, number: priority): number`

 The `once` method does pretty much the same as `on`, but is always a `fire once` listener type.